Red deer

-The red deer (Cervus elaphus) is one of the largest deer species.
-A male red deer is called a stag or hart, and a female is called a doe or hind.
+The red deer (Cervus elaphus) is a species of deer in the genus Cervus.
+It is one of the largest deer species.
+A male red deer is called a stag or hart, and a female is called a hind.
 The red deer inhabits most of Europe, the Caucasus Mountains region, Anatolia, Iran, and parts of Western Asia.
 It also inhabits the Atlas Mountains of Northern Africa, being the only living species of deer to inhabit Africa.
 Red deer have been introduced to other areas, including Australia, New Zealand, the United States, Canada, Peru, Uruguay, Chile and Argentina.
 In many parts of the world, the meat (venison) from red deer is used as a food source.

 The red deer is a ruminant, characterized by a four-chambered stomach.
 Genetic evidence indicates that the red deer, as traditionally defined, is a species group, rather than a single species, though exactly how many species the group includes remains disputed.
 The ancestor of the red deer probably originated in central Asia.

 Although at one time red deer were rare in parts of Europe, they were never close to extinction.
 Reintroduction and conservation efforts, such as in the United Kingdom and Portugal, have resulted in an increase of red deer populations, while other areas, such as North Africa, have continued to show a population decline.